 - Go to Confession (or at the very least confess your sins to God in personal prayer)

-- Fast from midnight the night before (no food or drink)
+- Fast from midnight the night before (no food or drink, except for health reasons)

 - Attend a Vespers service